 - Place the pan in the oven, uncovered, and bake for 10 minutes until the eggs are just set.
 If they look underdone, bake for another 2 minutes.
 Watch carefully so they don't overbake.

-- Garnish the pan with the sliced green scallions.
+- Garnish with the sliced green scallions and serve.
 Enjoy!

 This recipe is so easy to make, and it tastes so delicious!
 It's both sweet and smoky and makes an excellent breakfast/brunch.